 - Kaizo Trap: Behemoth will always cast Ecliptic Meteor as it dies, as per Final Fantasy tradition.

 - Leitmotif: Two tracks from XIV play during the Behemoth boss.
 The first half of the fight is "Thunderer" and the second half is "Torn from the Heavens".

 - Limit Break: In true Final Fantasy fashion, Behemoth has one in its 'Ecliptic Meteor' attack, a zone-wide, unblockable, unavoidable One-Hit Kill meteor strike.

 - Mighty Glacier: Hits like a ton of bricks and its attacks can cover a large area, but it's not particularly agile.

-- Behemoth will focus its attacks on whichever Hunter has done the most damage to its head, encouraging a "Tank, DPS, Healer" composition akin to traditional RPGs.
+- Behemoth will focus its attacks on a Hunter if they quickly deal sufficient damage to its head, encouraging a "Tank, DPS, Healer" composition akin to traditional RPGs.

 - Its Ecliptic Meteor is a One-Hit Kill.
 Period. note The only way to avoid the move is to hide behind the smaller meteors on the ground or flee the area.